Will-o'-the-wisp: Europe

-In Sweden, the will-o'-the-wisp represents the soul of an unbaptized person "trying to lead travellers to water in the hope of being baptized".
+In Sweden also, the will-o'-the-wisp represents the soul of an unbaptised person "trying to lead travellers to water in the hope of being baptized".

 Danes, Finns, Swedes, Estonians, Latvians, Lithuanians, and Irish people and amongst some other groups believed that a will-o'-the-wisp also marked the location of a treasure deep in ground or water, which could be taken only when the fire was there.
-Sometimes magical tricks, and even dead man's hand, were required as well, to uncover the treasure.
-In Finland and several other northern countries, it was believed that early autumn was the best time to search for wills-o'-the-wisp and treasures below them.
-It was believed that when someone hid treasure, in the ground, he made the treasure available only at the Saint John's Day, and set will-o'-the-wisp to mark the exact place and time so that he could come to take the treasure back.
-For then he could be fulfilled with treasures.
+Sometimes magical procedures, and even a dead man's hand, were required as well, to uncover the treasure.
+In Finland and several other northern countries, it was believed that early autumn was the best time to search for will-o'-the-wisps and treasures below them.
+It was believed that when someone hid treasure in the ground, he made the treasure available only at the summer solstice (Midsummer, or Saint John's Day), and set a will-o'-the-wisp to mark the exact place and time so that he could reclaim the treasure.

-The Aarnivalkea (also known as virvatuli, aarretuli and aarreliekki), in Finnish mythology, are spots where an eternal flame associated with wills o' the wisp burns.
+The Aarnivalkea (also known as virvatuli, aarretuli and aarreliekki), in Finnish mythology, are spots where an eternal flame associated with will-o'-the-wisps burns.
 They are claimed to mark the places where faerie gold is buried.
 They are protected by a glamour that would prevent anyone finding them by pure chance.
 However, if one finds a fern seed from a mythical flowering fern, the magical properties of that seed will lead the fortunate person to these treasures, in addition to providing one with a glamour of invisibility.
 Since in reality the fern produces no flower and reproduces via spores under the leaves, the myth specifies that it blooms only extremely rarely.

 Britain

+In the original British tales, protagonists named either Will or Jack are doomed to haunt the marshes with a light for some misdeed.
+One version from Shropshire is recounted by Briggs in A Dictionary of Fairies and refers to Will Smith.
+Will is a wicked blacksmith who is given a second chance by Saint Peter at the gates of heaven, but leads such a bad life that he ends up being doomed to wander the earth.
+The Devil provides him with a single burning coal with which to warm himself, which he then uses to lure foolish travellers into the marshes.